xaverurban/employee-app-1/README.md

 ## Project Purpose
-The purpose of this project is to calculate net payment, total deduction, gross pay and to display the payslip for Joe Soap.
+The purpose of this project is to calculate net payment, total deduction, gross pay and to display the payslip for different employees.

 ## Getting started with the project
-You can get started by running the app, looking in the console and reading what each thing dose.
-Then you can proceed to enter what detail you want displayed.
+You can get started by running the app, looking in the console and reading what each menu item dose.

 ## Getting Help
 You can get help by contacting the author, Xaver Urban.